TERMITE TREATMENT, CONTROL & PREVENTION KINGWOOD TX

 Each caste has a distinctly different physical appearance.
 Workers are pale in color and are sexually and developmentally immature insects that are responsible for constructing tunnels and chambers as well as feeding and grooming other termite castes.
 Soldier termites are yellow-brown in color, with dramatically-enlarged heads and mandibles.
 These are useful in combat but render warriors incapable of feeding themselves.
 The reproductive alates are black in color and are born with two pairs of wings.

 MUD TUBES: Subterranean termites create mud tubes which are external tunnels that allow termites to enter a home without being exposed to outside air.
 They are commonly called ‘mud tubes’ because they are made of mud, soil and termite feces.
 These tubes are commonly seen leading from the soil, up the cement foundation, and into the wooden structure of a home.
 Termites require a moist and warm environment in order to survive, and these tubes allow termites to travel back and forth from their nest to their food source.

 WOOD DAMAGE: Another indication of termites is damaged wood.
 The wood may sound hollow and may have holes or patterns that are not natural.
 There may also be evidence of a sawdust-like material around the infested area.
 Because termites live in wood frames and foundations, these signs may not be visible.
 Sagging walls, floors or ceilings, or discolored spots on wood, walls or drywall that look like water damage may all be signs of termite infestation.

-Why Choose the Kingwood Pest Solution?
+Why Choose the Kingwood Pest and Termite Co?

 Termites are like the IRS, you don’t hear from them until they’re taking over your home and emptying your bank account.
 They are found particularly in tropical and subtropical environments.
 Unfortunately, the heat, humidity, and temperate winters we experience in Katy and the greater Houston area, make it an ideal breeding ground for termites.